Patrick5455/scala-java/README.md

 # scala-java

-Pratice and Exercise Codes from Scala for Java Developers - Thomas Alexandre
+Pratice and Exercise Codes from SCALA for JAVA Developers - Thomas Alexandre

-Projects and Pratice Codes from Official Scala Documentation - [Scala Docs](https://docs.scala-lang.org/)
+Projects and Pratice Codes from Official SCALA Documentation - [Scala Docs](https://docs.scala-lang.org/)

+Projects and Pratice Codes from Pluralsight courses on SCALA